 Are we gazing at the same moon?

 This artwork creates a ritual of moon-gazing, presenting to the audience a gigantic image of the moon composed of multiple stitched-together fragments.
-As the camera gradually zooms out from these regions, the scenes outside each fragment are slowly revealed: they do not belong to a continuous whole.
-As the moon disintegrates from a unified whole and then slowly reassembles, the boundaries between individual emotions and collective memory become blurred and begin to flow.
+As the camera gradually zooms out from these regions, the scenes outside each fragment are slowly revealed: they do not belong to a contin-uous whole.
+As the moon disintegrates from a unified whole and then slowly reassembles, the boundaries between individual emotions and collective memory become blurred.

 2024